 They make clear to students and staff, to potential students, to employers, to the community and to other academic institutions, the qualities that the University of Auckland seeks to impart to, or foster in, its graduates.

 Responsibility for enabling graduates to meet the Graduate Profile lies with University staff and students.

 We hope that, as individuals and as members of the University community, all will engage in the teaching, learning, research and creative activities of the University, and in its extra-curricular, cultural, intellectual, social and sports life, to achieve the aspirations we hold for our graduates.

-The University is implementing a new 3-level Graduate Profile in 2017.
+The University has implemented a 3-level Graduate Profile.
 Level 1 and 2 below provide the foundation and faculties are currently developing level 3 for implementation in upcoming years.
 Further background on the Graduate Profile and its implementation is at the end of this page.